muctebanesiri/quartz/content/Notes/How to Install Zapret on Linux.md

 > [!example] Credit
 > This is a copy of [the original version](https://keift.gitbook.io/blog/linux/install-zapret) edited for my personal reference.
 All credits go to [Fırat Özden](https://github.com/fir4tozden)

+> [!danger] Disclaimer
+> This article is for educational purposes only.
+Use it only for security training, research, or other legitimate defensive purposes.
+Improper use can result in legal consequences.
+I hereby disclaim all liability for any misuse or consequences arising from this information.

 ## 1. Update Hosts content